Hamilton Fired Up To Resist new Generation Again In 2021 - UrduPoint

 Hamilton Fired Up To Resist 'new Generation' Again In 2021

-Istanbul, (UrduPoint / Pakistan Point News - 16th Nov, 2020 ) :Lewis Hamilton and his Mercedes team will face ferocious renewed determination from their rivals next season when he begins his pursuit of a record eighth world title powered by his passions for human rights and global welfare.
+Istanbul, (UrduPoint / Pakistan Point News - 17th Nov, 2020 ) :Lewis Hamilton and his Mercedes team will face a ferocious new challenge from their rivals next season when he begins his pursuit of a record eighth world title.

 After a dismal season that has seen them fail to register a win, Formula One's most famous team, Ferrari, will invest heavily in bouncing back while Red Bull, who have been closest to matching Mercedes, seek more consistency and speed to close the gap.

-For the newly crowned seven-time champion, it will mean another virile challenge for his crown from the "new generation" of drivers led by Max Verstappen and Charles Leclerc as they bid to match his relentless excellence and speed.
+For the newly crowned seven-time champion, who has taken strength from his noisy support for human rights and global welfare, it will mean a rigorous tussle for his crown with the "new generation" of drivers led by Max Verstappen and Charles Leclerc.

 The most likely scenario, however, is a repeat of the Briton's supremacy with Mercedes on top and team-mate Valtteri Bottas mounting another bid for the title.